 This bill amends the Pennsylvania Municipalities Planning Code to introduce new definitions and provisions related to high impact warehouses and distribution centers.
-Specifically, it adds definitions for "distribution center," "high impact warehouse or distribution center," and "warehouse," clarifying their roles within the supply chain and distinguishing them from retail facilities.
-Additionally, the bill establishes a new section that requires local electorates to approve any proposed high impact warehouse or distribution center through a referendum.
-This ensures that such developments, which are defined as using at least three acres and being 100,000 square feet or larger, receive community input before final approval.
+It adds definitions for "distribution center," "high impact warehouse or distribution center," and "warehouse," clarifying their roles within the supply chain and specifying the criteria for what constitutes a high impact facility.
+The bill also establishes a local option for municipalities, requiring that any application for a high impact warehouse or distribution center be approved by the electorate through a referendum.

 Statutes/Laws affected: